stuffedwombat/stuffedwombat.github.io/producering_11.md

 It's all pretty okay.
 I'm going for a lot of walks with the dogs.
 Rearranging my room.
 Cooking meals.
 Shopping.
 And there right next to me is this hugely impossible task of finishing a strange videogame that I just keep slowly chipping away at.

-Last weeks euphoria has vanished, but the despair has not set in.
+Last weeks euphoria has vanished, but the despair has not set in. <br>
+Why?
 Because I've been through this a couple of times now?
 Because panicking won't help?
 Who knows.

 Besides the late start at actually WRITING the game, the biggest mistake of Producer was the short character-lenght of the options you can choose between.
 I now have to assemble more complicated input out of menus within menus.
 The next one (there has to be a next one, this is just too much fun) will focus heavily on options only I guess.